 Update the Kitchen Cabinets and Countertops

 There’s no getting around it.
-Cabinets and countertops play a big part in what your kitchen looks like.
+Custom kitchen cabinets and countertops play a big part in what your kitchen looks like.
 It, therefore, stands to reason that changing these two things are among the most costly jobs you’ll encounter when working on your kitchen.
-Having said all that, if your current cabinets are still in good shape (if not dated), there’s no reason you can’t hang on to them a little while longer.

 For example, there are a few small upgrades that will really help your old cabinets become new again: